 - 22-5490- Application for Survivors’ and Dependents’ Educational Assistance

 - 22-5495- Request for Change of Program or Place of Training for Survivors and Dependents Educational Assistance

-It can take up to 12 weeks to process applications so please submit them as-soon-as-possible.
-In addition, prospective students must wait two months or so for a response, in the mail, from the Department of Veterans Affairs.
-Once the department has determined whether a person is eligible and he/she has received the certificate in the mail, he/she can bring a copy of the letter to the Admissions Office for Financial Aid in order to receive your educational benefits.
+It can take up to 12 weeks to process applications, so please submit them as soon as possible.
+In addition, prospective students must wait two months or more for a response by mail, from the Department of Veterans Affairs.
+Once the department has determined whether a person is eligible and he/she has received the certificate in the mail, he/she can bring a copy of the letter to the Admissions Office for Financial Aid in order to receive their educational benefits.

 For information on Virginia State Veterans Services, feel free to write or call them at: